 “Who are these friends?” my mother immediately asks, skipping right over ‘hello’.
 I can tell from the line between her brows and the intensity in her white-green eyes that she’s on the brink of going full-blown mama bear.

 “Jack lives up the hill from me,” I say.
 “He’s in his mid-60s and has no idea who I am.
-Which is kind of nice.”
+It’s is kind of a nice change, actually.”

 “He isn’t one of those hillbilly hayseed rednecks, is he?” she presses.

 I think of Jack, his lack of a TV and a cellphone, the couple hundred pounds of meat in his basement freezers from animals he’s killed and butchered himself.
 I immediately decide against telling her any of this.

 “Is that it?” she presses, looking dubious.
 “I thought you said friends.
 As in plural.”